How to Prepare For a Puppy, for Training Classes, and for Life with Your New Family Member

 Ensuring a smooth and safe transportation experience is essential on the day of your puppy’s first training class.
 Depending on the mode of transport, the proper setup can vary:

-- Public Transport: Check local regulations first.
+Public Transport: Check local regulations first.
+Here in Vancouver pets must be in an enclosed carrier that fits on your lap.
 Use a portable carrier that is secure and comfortable, introducing your pet to it several times before the actual journey.

 Before leaving, allow your puppy some playtime or a walk to burn off excess energy, making them more settled during the ride.
 Additionally, plan to arrive early to help your puppy acclimatize to the new environment gradually, rather than rushing and increasing their anxiety.